One of the biggest challenges of tiny living is storage space management. One of the biggest consumers of this precious space is bottled water.

 I prefer the water filter pitcher over the faucet mount units because you can chill the filtered water in your refrigerator.
 And it’s, of course, more mobile.
 But if you want great tasting, clean water, you’ve got to take care in which water filter pitcher you choose.
 I’ll tell you about the outstanding one that I finally settled in a moment.
 First, let me talk a little bit about bottled water.

 If the idea of giving up bottled water in favor of a water filtration system is too much of a stretch for you right now, I encourage you to read “Kick the Bottled Water Habit.”
 In this article, I share a lot of information that may inspire you to quit the bottled water habit.
 I also talk about how the documentary that inspired me to stop buying bottled water.
 Now back to the pitcher.

 After an insane amount of online research and several trials of competing products, I found the Clear20 Water Filtration Pitcher.
-It was rated a “Best Buy” by Consumer Reports and recommended by Dr. Oz.
+It was rated a “Best Buy” by Consumer Reports.